sass/sass/doc-src/SASS_CHANGELOG.md

   list based on `$list`, with the nth element changed to the value specified.

+* In order to make it easier for mixins to process maps, they may now recursively call themselves and one another.
+It is no longer an error to have a mixin `@include` loop.

 * Add "grey" and "transparent" as recognized SassScript colors.
 Thanks to [Rob Wierzbowski](https://github.com/robwierzbowski).